jrdcode/lightfeather/README.md

 # lightfeather
 Lightfeather Login with Javascript
-- Designed with Responsive Design for Mobile
+Designed with responsive design for tablet & mobile

-Follow the Link under /pages/home.md
+Follow the Link under /pages/home.md to see commit changes

 Demo Live hosted at